rbisdorff/Digraph3/docSphinx/tutorial.rst

 Ranking big sets of decision alternatives ..........................................

-We may now rank the complete set of 100 decision alternatives by locally ranking with the Copeland rule, for instance, all these individual components.
+We may now rank the complete set of 100 decision alternatives by locally ranking with the Copeland rule or the 'NetFlows' rule, for instance, all these individual components.

     >>> sg.boostedRanking
     [21, 52, 2, 33, 55, 61, 23, 43, 49, 92, 40, 62, 28, 57, 95, 6,